47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Amanda]

 **Synthetic Resolution**

+[TODO Not sure?]
-IDEA requires that compiler plugin authors write a special kind of model called **synthetic descriptors**
+IDEA plugins require that accompanying compiler plugins provide special kinds of models called **synthetic descriptors**.

-**Synthetic Descriptors** is a way for IDEA plugins and compiler plugins to communicate with each other - the compiler plugin will send a representation of the **code the user did not write** to help IDEA provide tooling likeautocompletion, warning messages, and so on.
+**Synthetic Descriptors** are a way for IDEA plugins and compiler plugins to communicate with each other.

+In other words, the compiler plugin will send **a representation of the code the user did not write** to help IDEA provide tooling like:
+- autocompletion
+- warning messages
+- and so on

 And so, when writing compiler plugins for IDEA, the creator is normally responsible for managing synthetic resolution.